Also see Computer Humor, Computer Pages, Computer Poems, and Email

 - You write web pages about your web pages.

-- You'll spend hours customizing a computer you're computer to the pinnacle of comfort, but you won't spend a few minutes sewing up a skirt.
+- You'll spend hours customizing you're computer to the pinnacle of comfort, but you won't spend a few minutes sewing up a skirt.

 - Your cat or dog has its own home page.